 In a small, deep saucepan, add sugar and vinegar and bring to a boil over medium heat.
 Stir until sugar is dissolved.

-Standing back (so as not to inhale the fumes) add the peppers and bring back to a boil.
+Standing back (so as not to inhale the fumes), add the peppers and bring back to a boil.
 Turn down to a simmer and stir now and then, cooking for about 4 minutes, or until peppers have lost their bright green color.

 Remove from heat and with a slotted spoon, place the peppers in a very clean 12 ounce jar.

-Let cool to room temperature, cover, and store in the refrigerator.
+Let cool to room temperature, then cover, and store in the refrigerator.
 Any leftover syrup (and there will be some) can be saved for another use.

 _____________________________________